SkyRaider95/ENSC251-Final-Project/README.txt

 Bonus:

 Misc:
-I am unable to get pass the parserClass.
-I don't know what is happening.
-It says that the string position is invalid (unresolved)
+I found the bug.
+It happens when test.cpp has "int a = 0".
+However, when I tried "int a = 1", it works. (unresolved) Also, if there is empty space, the program will fail.